hsmishra/django_graphene/README.md

 ### Getting Started ###

-* Right now there no other db are integrated with this application so we can go with default sqllite3
+* By default you can go with sqllite3

 ### Virtual Environment Setup ###

 * If you're on linux/mac OS then for creating virtual environment use "virtualenv -p python3 venv"
-* If you're on Windows OS then for creating virtual environment use "virtualenv python venv"
+* If you're on Windows OS then for creating virtual environment use "virtualenv venv"
-* Move to virtualenv and activate its environment for linux "source venv\bin\activate" for windows "venv\Scripts\activate"
+* How to activate virtual environment
+        1) For linux "source venv\bin\activate"
+        2) For windows "venv\Scripts\activate"

 ### GitHub Repository Setup ###